-While I had pork, Geof chose avocado and both were outstanding with the smokiness of the outdoor grill permeating the crispy tortillas.
-Only a dollar each, Geof bought two more for the road and couldn’t resist eating one of them on the way back to the hostel.
-Throughout our time in Honduras we ate them at least once a day, most often at breakfast with scrambled eggs (above).
+While I had pork, Geof chose avocado.
+Both were outstanding with the smokiness of the outdoor grill permeating the crispy tortillas.
+Only a dollar each, Geof bought two more for the road.
+I couldn’t resist eating one of them on the way back to the hostel.
+Throughout our time in Honduras we ate them at least once a day.
+We ate them most often at breakfast with scrambled eggs (above).

 Tajadas are fried plantains and the traditional dishes require you be in tune with your carnivorous side and they were perfect after scuba diving in Utila.
 I’ve been trying to eat less meat lately but I couldn’t pass up the local dish that topped fried plantains with ground beef and cabbage.